 3. Pass any necessary exams and gain superintendent licensure

-Requirements vary by state, but you will most likely need to pass an exam to obtain licensure that qualifies you to work as a superintendent.
+Superintendent requirements vary by state, but you will most likely need to pass an exam to obtain licensure that qualifies you for the position.
 This will be nothing new to an experienced educator like you.
 But you will need to prepare by familiarizing yourself with the exam format.

 State-specific details may fluctuate, but the School Superintendent Assessment from the Educational Testing Services (ETS) is a common exam option many superintendent hopefuls will encounter.
 This specific assessment includes 120 multiple-choice questions that cover educational, instructional and administrative leadership.
 There are also three written-response questions based on a case study.
 Though you will have to check with your state’s department of education for details on whether you’ll complete the ETS exam or a different test, this format gives you an idea of what you can expect.